Jordon-L/mokuro-desktop/README.md

 A GUI for [Mokuro](https://github.com/kha-white/mokuro) built with Electron.

-The goal of this project is to pre-compile the mokuro and provide a GUI to users.
+The goal of this project is to pre-compile Mokuro and provide a GUI to users.

 ## Recommended IDE Setup